tataratat/gustaf/CONTRIBUTING.md

     rm docs/source/*.*.rst docs/source/gustaf.rst docs/source/modules.rst
     sphinx-apidoc -f -t docs/source/_templates -o docs/source gustaf sphinx-build -b html docs/source docs/build
+    pytest
 }
 ```
 The function needs to be called from the repositories base folder.
+It would also be great if the test suite would be called before committing.